MitchellStride/Quadcopter/README.md

-# Project Page still Under Construction
+# Project Page Under Construction

 ## Purpose
 To build my own quadcopter because it will be fun to make and fly.
 It will serve